 A word of caution: don’t keyword-stuff or use the same phrase over and over.
 Google’s smart and can figure out what you’re doing!

-Strategies for Improving Your Domain Authority & SEO Ranking
+Small Business SEO Tips: Improving Your Domain Authority & Ranking

 1. External Backlinks